Biooptics2021/PathFinder/README.md

-# PathFinder: AI inspired pathological biomarker finder
+# PathFinder: AI enabled pathological biomarker finder
 © This code is made available for non-commercial academic purposes.